tsgates/arch-wiki-markdown/wiki/Systemd.md

 and services.
 See man 1 systemctl for more details.

-Tip:You can use all of the following systemctl commands with the -H <user>@<host> switch to control a systemd instance on a remote machine.
+Tip:You can use all of the following systemctl commands with the -H user@host switch to control a systemd instance on a remote machine.
 This will use SSH to connect to the remote systemd instance.

 Note:systemadm is the official graphical frontend for systemctl.
 It is provided by the systemd-ui-git package from the AUR.